 - Green Tea Extract – probably has caffeine or EGCG

 - Vanadium Chelate.
-Fancy name for Vanadium.
+This is the fancy name for Vanadium.
 It won't help weight loss.

 The name “GeranaX” is a made-up word.
 In other words, the name GeranaX holds no scientific meaning.